AcornIT/jenkins-update-center/README.md

 Jenkins update center generator
 ===============================

-This project is primarily used to generate the jenkins-ci.org update center laying out the files to and generating summary files about the core [aka the wars] and the plugins.
+This project is used to generate a Jenkins update center laying out the files to and generating summary files about the proprietary plugins available locally or stored in an Maven repository.

-With a few modifications it could easily be used to generate your corporate update center as well.
+This was tweaked from the generator used for jenkins-ci.org.

 The generator
 -------------